inducer/cnd/README.rst

 * The `end` index is taken to be inclusive, if specified.
 * The `start` index defaults to 1.

-(Most) of the knowledge contained in the `dimension` statement may be reobtained programmatically by the follwing functions:
+(Most) of the knowledge contained in the `dimension` declaration may be reobtained programmatically by the follwing functions:

 * `rankof(a)`